-ifa laboratory proposes two types of services and creative solutions to businesses, governments and organisations; cultural strategic relations & creativity and innovation.
+ifa laboratory proposes two types of services and creative solutions to businesses, governments and organisations; cultural strategic relations & creativity and innovation (creative competency transfer).

-Mission: Delivering highly innovative and unique services bridging in meaning ways between cultures, entities and people.
+Mission: Delivering highly innovative and unique services bridging in meaning ways between cultures, entities, teams and people.

 Vision: Challenging the perception of culture and arts within non-creative sectors, making it a tool for innovation and improvement.

-Alexis Kouzmine –Karavaïeff is a partner of ifa laboratory.
-After graduating from business school and studying art history in Ecole du Louvre, Alexis established himself in Shanghai in 2003 where he worked for a British corporation.
-He then decided to dedicate his time to his passion by co-founding a contemporary art gallery in Shanghai.
+Alexis graduated from business school and studied art history in Ecole du Louvre, thereafter he established himself in Shanghai in 2003 where he worked for a British corporation.
+He then decided to dedicate his time to his passion by co-founding ifa gallery, a contemporary art gallery in Shanghai.
 Located in an old textile factory building in M50, the famed art district of Shanghai, and later on in an elegant British house in Jing’An district, ifa gallery became an important place by showcasing some emerging and established artists in the Chinese art scene.

 In the fall 2013, Alexis decided to move ifa gallery premises to the heart and capital of Europe, Brussels.
 Located in the old central district of Marolles, the gallery offers a dynamic programme with its main artists from China and new artists from the region.
 The gallery exhibits also regularly in art fairs.